Who Is This For?

 Webcam

-The 5 MP front-facing camera with IR and human presence detection is the best webcam on any laptop, period.
-Your video calls will look noticeably better than colleagues on standard 1080p webcams.
-The proximity sensor auto-locks the laptop when you walk away.
+The 5 MP front-facing camera with IR and human presence detection is the best webcam on any laptop I’ve tested.
+Period.
+My video calls looked noticeably sharper than my colleagues on standard 1080p webcams.
+The proximity sensor auto-locks the laptop when I walk away, which is a nice security touch for shared offices.

 Display

-The 14-inch QHD+ (2560x1600) IPS touch panel is sharp and usable, but lacks the OLED wow factor of the X1 Carbon.
+The 14-inch QHD+ (2560x1600) IPS touch panel is sharp and usable.
+But it lacks the OLED wow factor of the X1 Carbon.
 Colors are accurate at 100% sRGB, and 120Hz makes scrolling smooth.
-The 2-in-1 hinge lets you fold it into tent or tablet mode.
+The 2-in-1 hinge lets you fold it into tent or tablet mode, which I found useful for presentations and whiteboard-style note taking.

 The Bottom Line

-The Dell Latitude 9450 is the endurance pick.
-It outlasts everything in the business laptop class and has the best webcam money can buy.
-The ThinkPad X1 Carbon has a better keyboard and display for $250 less, so the Latitude only wins if battery life or the 2-in-1 form factor are your top priorities.
+The Latitude 9450 is the endurance champion.
+It outlasts everything in the business laptop class and has the best webcam in the category.
+The ThinkPad X1 Carbon has a better keyboard and a better display option less, so the Latitude only wins if battery life or the 2-in-1 form factor are your top priorities.
+For me, the battery life alone justified the price.